 Elizabeth Jarman is an award-winning author and an internationally recognised learning environments expert.
 She specialises in communication skills, emotional well-being and physical development, always considering the environments in which early years children learn as a main factor.

+Unfortunately Laura is unable to do the November webinar.
+This will be rescheduled to early 2019 which means you get a double treat of 2 webinars in one month!
 Laura Henry is an early years education expert, working both nationally and internationally.
 Not only does she work within education circles, but also with families and companies working directly with children.
 She believes in quality of learning for young children in early years education and believes that this is the key to unlocking their full potential.